vgonisanz/puppy_generator/README.md

-# space_invaders_generator
+# puppy_generator

-This is a concept art to generate pixel puppies automatically using Tensorflow.
+This is a concept art to generate pixel puppies automatically using [Keras](https://keras.io).

 ## Developing